Creating LUKS‑Encrypted Volumes

 Using the Horizon UI

-- Navigate to Volumes > Volumes
+- Navigate to Storage > Volumes

 - Click Create Volume